adey/bangali/README.md

 This is only a part of what's possible through this app. please take a look at all settings for a room in the app to get a sense of what else is possible.

-When creating a room first give the room a name and save the room then go back in to the room to add various settings to the room.
+<h5>When creating a room first give the room a name and save the room then go back in to the room to add various settings to the room.
+This is because the app uses app state to create the rules and in ST the app state is not consistent till the app has been created first.</h5>

 `For a github install from repo in ST use : owner: adey / name: bangali / branch: master.
 Install and publish the rooms occupancy DTH then install and publish the rooms manager and rooms child app smartapps.`